Commissioning editors need to have market knowledge of the latest trends, as well as a critical eye for spotting what looks good and what doesn't

 The role is most associated with book publishing.
 In magazine publishing, commissioning editors commission writers to produce articles and features.

 This occupation is a mid/senior-level post requiring suitable experience and ability.
-An initial entrant is likely to be recruited into a more junior position, such as editorial assistant, which may then lead on to a career as a commissioning editor.
+An initial entrant is likely to be recruited into a more junior position, such as editorial assistant, which can lead on to a career as a commissioning editor.

 Commissioning editors are involved with a project at every stage.
-They are the key link between the initial proposal for a book or product and the published work.
+They're the key link between the initial proposal for a book or product and the published work.

 To develop their publisher's list, commissioning editors research their field in order to learn about trends and gaps in the market.
 For this purpose, they:

 - conduct internet research

 Typical work activities involve:

 - building up a publisher's list of titles for a specific genre